SalmaAymanFouad/Udacity-Professional-Data-AnalysisTrack/README.md

 2. Read Data from corresponding city .csv file and then put it in a DataFrame (data structure type in Pandas library) and then filter the DataFrame considering the *month* and *day of the week*
 3. Get some Statistical Data like:
 Statistical output related to time of travel:
        - most common month
        - most common day of week
        - most common hour of day
 Statistical output related to traveling stations:
        - most common start station
        - most common end station
        - most frequent combination of start station and end station Statistical output related to Trip duration:
        - total travel time
        - average travel time
-Statistical output related to User info
+Statistical output related to User info:
        - counts of each user type
        - counts of each gender (only available for NYC and Chicago)
        - earliest, most recent, most common year of birth (only available for NYC and Chicago)